-Kristi Hedges: We say these things and they come back to us many times over.
-Back to anybody can be inspirational to anyone, I think the other thing that we should sort of break out of the mold of is who is inspirational to whom.
-We often think that if you need to be a senior leader, being inspirational to a young mentor and work, generations have so much to teach each other.
-I hear in private conversations and coaching a lot how important it is for people who have been in the workplace who might be wondering am I doing a good job with this next generation, am I coaching them well, am I managing them well to also have them feel - for the people who are midlevel in their career or even just getting started - that it's also okay to consider yourself capable inspiring people who are more senior than you.
-In fact, it's a human condition.

-You know what makes us feel more than.
-Is it really restricted to the age that we are or the position that we hold?
+It's a virtuous cycle.
+Right?
+We say these things and they come back to us many times over.
+And you know, back to anyone can be inspirational to anyone, I think the other thing that we should break out of the mold of is who is inspirational to whom?
+We often think that you need to be a senior leader being inspirational to a young mentor.
+And work, generations have so much to teach each other.
+And I hear in private conversations and coaching a lot how important it is for people who have been in the workplace who might be wondering, "Am I doing a good job with this next generation?
+Am I coaching them well?
+Am I managing them well?"
+To also have them feel like, for the people who are mid-level in their career or just getting started, that it's also okay to consider yourself capable of inspiring people who are more senior than you.
+And in fact, it's a human condition.
+What makes us feel more than isn't really restricted to the age that we are or the position that we hold.

-Lori Murphy: Kristi, this has been fascinating and fun.
-I really appreciate you sharing your research and your insights with us today.
+Lori: Kristi, this has been fascinating and fun, and I really appreciate you sharing your research and your insights with us today.

-Kristi Hedges: Thank you so much, Lori.
+Kristi: Thank you so much, Lori.
 I so appreciate you having me.

-Michael Siegel: Thanks, Lori, and thanks to our listening audience as well.
-If you're interested in learning more about Kristi Hedges and her book The Inspiration Code: How the Best Leaders Energize People Every Day, visit the Executive Education page on fjc.dcn and click or tap on Executive Edge Podcast.
+Michael: Thanks, Lori, and thanks to our listening audience as well.
+If you are interested in learning more about Kristi Hedges, and her book, The Inspiration Code: How the Best Leaders Energize People Every Day; visit the Executive Education page on FJC.dcn and click or tap on podcast.
+In Session is produced by Jennifer Richter and directed by Craig Bowden.

-Did you know that Executive Edge can be delivered directly to your computer or mobile device?
-Simply go to your podcast app, search for Executive Edge, and subscribe so you don't miss an episode.
-Executive Edge is produced by Jennifer Richter, and directed by Craig Bowden.
 I'm Michael Siegel.
 Thanks for listening.
 Until next time.